 Some veterinarians recommend feeding a dry food rather than canned to reduce tartar on teeth.
 However, others have expressed concerns that such diets can lead to chronic low-level dehydration and urinary tract problems.
 Also, many dry foods are high in carbohydrates and relatively low in protein, putting pets at risk for diabetes and other serious health problems.

 If feeding dry food, be sure to choose a high-protein food in which real meats (not grains or by-products) comprise at least the first two items on the ingredients lists, and provide bowls of water at multiple locations throughout the house to encourage more drinking.
-Some high-quality dry foods for cats and dogs include:

 There are specialty dental diets designed to scrape plaque from teeth.
 Although these tend to be too carb-heavy to feed as an exclusive diet, some dental kibbles can be mixed in with a higher-protein dry food to aid in plaque removal.